 - Capture who attends the event with HubSpot forms – Have company reps use tablet devices with HubSpot forms/surveys that you set up prior to the event to collect information from attendees (don’t forget to use those giveaways as an incentive).
 Tip: We use the iCapture on our iPads to sync our forms back to HubSpot.

 - Engage on social media in real-time – Post quotes and photos of the event live via social media using the event’s official hashtag to encourage attendees engage online.
+Share links and resources so those who can't attend your event can get involved through social media.

 - Send a thank you email to attendees who filled out your forms/survey on-site – We suggest sending this email 2 hours after submission.